 Students are evaluated for financial aid as part of the enrollment process, so some grants and even certain scholarships may automatically be included in your college’s financial aid offer letter, should you be eligible.
-Just make sure to complete a Free Application for Federal Student Aid and request that it be shared with all colleges you’re considering.
+Just make sure to complete a Free Application for Federal Student Aid (FAFSA) and request that it be shared with all colleges you’re considering.

 How to Find Grants

-A grant award can make a huge difference to students figuring out how to pay for college.
+A grant award can make a huge difference to students in figuring out how to pay for college.
 Many grants are offered through government programs, such as federal Pell Grants or individual state grants reserved for residents of those states.
 Colleges often have their own grant programs as well.

-Here are some of the common federally-funded grants:
+Here are some of the common federally funded grants:

 - Federal Pell Grants are the most common grants for undergraduate students, awarding up to $6,195 for the 2019-2020 school year based on financial need.